Guides

 The biggest planning mistake is underestimating the timeline.
 Vendor estimates are optimistic because they measure platform configuration, not organizational readiness.
 Your timeline should account for data preparation, workflow design, testing, training, and change management.

-Whatever timeline the vendor quotes, plan for 1.5 to 2 times that duration.
-This is not pessimism.
+Whatever timeline the vendor quotes, plan for one and a half to two times that duration.
+This is our own rule of thumb from the implementations we have been involved in, not a published benchmark, and it is not pessimism.
 It accounts for the internal work that falls outside the vendor's scope: data cleanup, stakeholder alignment, change management, and the inevitable discovery of requirements that were not identified during evaluation.
 Building buffer into the timeline prevents the pressure to cut corners on training and testing.

 Planning Phase Checklist